pieroproietti/penguins-eggs/sourceforge/files/ISOS/mx-linux/README.md

 * Repository: [penguins-eggs](https://github.com/pieroproietti/penguins-eggs)
 * Blog: [penguins-eggs](https://penguins-eggs.net)

-* You can find more informations on this Linux distro at: [mxlinux](https://mxlinux.org/).
+* You can find more informations on this Linux distro at: [MX Linux](https://mxlinux.org/).

 Disclaim